substrate-developer-hub/hackathon-knowledge-map/knowledge-map.md

 Instead, as a runtime developer, you have total control over how the blockchain behaves.
 However, this level of control also means that there is a higher barrier to entry.

-Susbtrate is a _framework_ for building blockchains, which almost makes comparing it to smart contract development like comparing apples and oranges.
+Substrate is a _framework_ for building blockchains, which almost makes comparing it to smart contract development like comparing apples and oranges.
 With the Substrate framework, developers _can_ build smart contracts but that is only a fraction of using Substrate to its full potential.

 With Substrate, you have full control over the underlying logic that your network's nodes will run.